Eviction in Illinois during COVID-19

 What Have We Been Doing?

 - During the COVID-19 pandemic, preventing evictions and mitigating the fallout of people losing their homes has been a major priority for Housing Action Illinois.
 We’re proud to have advocated successfully for the COVID-19 Emergency Housing Act, which includes a variety of key provisions to help prevent eviction and expand access to sealing eviction records.
 Read our breakdown of the legislation here.
+In 2022, we are advocating for the act’s sealing policies to be extended.

 - Since the onset of the pandemic, we have also been active in advocating for federal and state funding for emergency rent assistance to keep people in their homes.
 We advocated alongside the National Low Income Housing Coalition for more than $12 billion in funding for HUD, which was included in the federal CARES Act passed by Congress in March 2020.
 Illinois communities were allocated $332.6 million of the funding for HUD programs.
 These funds are being used to serve the basic human needs of people experiencing homelessness, renters, homeowners, and others impacted by the pandemic.